German submarine U-358: Third patrol

 The submarine's third foray took her south, as far as the Gulf of Guinea, off the west African coast.
 At 84 days, it was her longest patrol.

 Fourth patrol

-Sortie number four saw the boat northeast of the Azores.
+U-358's fourth patrol was northeast of the Azores.

 Fifth patrol and loss

-U-358 had left St. Nazaire on 14 February 1944.
+U-358 left St. Nazaire on 14 February 1944.
 From the 29th, she was hunted by the British frigates HMS Gould, Affleck, Gore and Garlies north of the Azores.
 Gore and Garlies had to break off the assault and sail to Gibraltar to re-fuel.
 The U-boat sank Gould on 1 March, but Affleck persisted with the attack, sinking U-358 with gunfire after the submarine was forced to the surface.

 50 men died in the U-boat; there was one survivor, Alfons Eckert.

 Wolfpacks

 U-358 took part in eleven wolfpacks, namely: